|Mutton Kawsha on Sunday|

 You will never know till you put some in.

 Once the meat is mostly cooked, remove it from the pressure cooker, put it in a kadai, and add the potatoes.
 Cover and cook over simmering heat till the potatoes are soft, about 15 more minutes.
-Reduce the gravy till you can see mostly fat.
+Reduce whatever gravy remains till you can see mostly fat.
 Adjust seasoning, turn off the heat.
 Serve with a big pot of white rice, chopped cucumbers and onions, a few long, green, fiery hot chillies, and a big smile.

 Or you can serve it with rotis, parathas, pulao, whatever.
 Eat it solo.
 Sneakily savor the liver.
 Spread it over toast.
 Who am I to disagree?